eGuard-lopow/eGuard_backend/README.md

 Used to splits the dataset into 2 datasets for training and testing.

 ### test_fingerprinting.py
 Benchmarks the multiple distance functions and k values of the knn algorithm.
 The dataset needs to be split prior to running this script.
-This makes use of the dataset.

 ### mapper.py
 Gives u an overview of locations and amount of fingerprints on that location.
 Can be used to get an brief overview of the dataset.